oomlout/oomlout_oomp_builder/navigation/electronic/nettie/3_nets/smd/part/readme.md

-# Electronic Nettie 3 Nets Smd
+# Electronic Nettie 3 Nets SMD

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base